letsgetrandy/DICSS/README.md

 Forget SASS.
 Forget LESS.
 What you want is DICSS.
 Once you've had DICSS, you won't settle for LESS.

+Tired of separate build processes for your CSS and JS files?
+Fret no more.
+DICSS is Javascript.
+That means you can code your styles and your scripts in _one language_, and compile and minify everything to a single file.
+Once you try it, we're sure you'll love DICSS.

 ## Is it safe?
 Don't worry.
 DICSS uses a wrapper.